jiaxi0312/hello-word/README.md

 ![Image of typing in search bar](searchbar.png)

 ## :three: Calender: `~next`
-When received `~next` shortcut, EasyLinks will retrieve the information of next event in your Google calender and display it in another website.
+`~next` will make EasyLinks retrieve the information of next event in your Google calender and display it in another website.

-In that website, EasyLinks will provide you the option to navigate to the meeting location and give you an estimated time to leave for that place.
+EasyLinks will help you to navigate to the meeting place and give you an latest time to leave for that place.

 Also, as most people are WFH, EasyLinks would display the Hangout link for that meeting if there is any.